 I admit parking lots are a necessary evil in Winnipeg because the irony is many people believe there isn’t enough parking downtown to begin with.

-In Winnipeg, the city has allocated 40 per cent of land downtown for parking, and over 20 per cent of that is made up of surface parking lots, according to Downtown Winnipeg BIZ.
+In Winnipeg, the city has allocated 40 per cent of land downtown for parking, and over 20 per cent of that is made up of surface parking lots, according to the Downtown Winnipeg BIZ.
 However, parking lots are a product of our city’s reliance on vehicles.
 We have approximately 783,273 vehicles registered in Manitoba (that’s almost one vehicle for every person in Winnipeg) and a troubled public transit system that is continually strained by urban sprawl and not enough riders to sustain a more reliable service.

 So, if parking lots are here to stay (at least for now), what can be done to integrate them into Winnipeg’s downtown environment?
 Eran Ben-Joseph, a landscape architecture and planning professor at MIT and author of Rethinking a Lot: The Design and Culture of Parking, wrote about how cities miss opportunities to transform parking lots into spaces where people and vehicles can coexist.
 “They are public spaces that have major impacts on the design of our cities and suburbs, on the natural environment and on the rhythms of daily life,” he wrote in a New York Times opinion piece in 2012.

-Many criticisms related to surface parking lots relate to how they neither add to nor enhance the surrounding area.
+Many criticisms related to surface parking lots concern how they neither add to nor enhance the surrounding area.
 Many lots are often left empty—especially in Downtown Winnipeg—where it can feel like a ghost town on the weekends.
 It’s safe to say surface parking lots are overabundant and underutilized in our city.

 While the City of Winnipeg has made a concerted effort to get rid of many of the downtown surface parking lots—like True North Square, a new mixed-use development that took over the surface parking lot located between Hargrave, Carlton and Graham—it’s unrealistic and expensive to replace all of the city’s surface parking lots with high-rises.